armandocomellas1/armandocomellas1/README.md

 <!-- <p align="center"><a href=""><img src="https://user-images.githubusercontent.com/93039359/178105049-35adc21b-9e3b-4ab6-a490-290cffbd5d01.jpeg" height="250" width="900"></a></p> -->

 <!-- # 𝐇𝐞𝐥𝐥𝐨 World <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">  -->
 ### Hi there 👋
-### **I'm Armnado Gabriel Comellas Montalvo**
+### **I'm Armando Gabriel Comellas Montalvo**
 #### I'm a Full-stack Software Developer in the Making

-- 🌱 I’m currently available for hire and open to new job opportunities, send me a mail musahabeebefy10@gmail.com
+- 🌱 I’m currently available for hire and open to new job opportunities, send me a mail to businesswitharmando@gmail.com
 - 🌱 I’m currently working as a front-end developer at **Qolom Company**
 - 🌱 I’m currently learning at **Microverse**
 - 🔭 I’m currently working with JavaScript Frameworks such as **React & Redux**